jacobwechuli/jacobwechuli/README.md

 # Hi there, I'm Jacob Wechuli 👋

 ## 🚀 About Me
-I'm a Telecommunication and Information Engineering student with a passion for software development and systems design.
+I'm a Telecommunication and Information Engineer majoring in software development and systems design.
 I specialize in building scalable, backend-driven solutions that solve real-world problems.

 ## 🧠 What I Do
 - 🏦 Working in Banking IT Solutions, focusing on APIs and microservices
 - ⚙️ Skilled in Java Spring Boot, WebClient, SOAP APIs, and microservices architecture
 - 📱 Building cross-platform apps with Flutter
-- ☁️ Experienced in deploying applications using cloud infrastructure tools (Docker, Nginx, GitHub Actions, Linux servers)
+- ☁️ Experienced in deploying applications using cloud infrastructure (Docker, Nginx, GitHub Actions, Railway, AWS, Azure)
 - 🧱 Passionate about system design, performance optimization, and clean architecture
 - 📚 Continuously learning and improving my craft